Annapurna Circuit Trek Vs Everest Base Camp TrekApril 13, 2018 No Responses Mosaic Adventure

 The Everest Base Camp treks start from the unforgettable flight into Lukla.
 The Lukla airport has been declared as the “world’s most dangerous airport”.

-Other alternative trekking routes to Everest base camp trek starts from Jiri.
+Other alternative trekking routes to Everest Base Camp trek starts from Jiri.
 The main classic route starts at Lukla in the south and then heads to the north to Namche Bazaar.
-From the trek continue to different Sherpa traditional villages including Tengboche, Dingboche, Lobuche, Gorak Shep, and lead to Everest Base Camp.
+From there, the trek continues to different traditional Sherpa villages including Tengboche, Dingboche, Lobuche, Gorak Shep, and finally to Everest Base Camp.

 The Best time to visit: Annapurna Circuit Trek Vs Everest Base Camp Trek